pronovic/cedar-backup3/DEVELOPER.md

 - run docs -o: Build the Sphinx documentation and open in a browser
 - run release: Tag and release the code, triggering GHA to publish artifacts

-To run scripts, use poetry directly:
+To run scripts, use UV directly:

-- poetry run cback3
+- uv run cback3
-- poetry run cback3-amazons3-sync
+- uv run cback3-amazons3-sync
-- poetry run cback3-span
+- uv run cback3-span

-These are the exact scripts published by Poetry as part of the Python package.
+These are the exact scripts published by UV as part of the Python package.
 ```

 ## Integration with PyCharm

 Currently, I use [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download) as
 my day-to-day IDE.
-By integrating Ruff, most everything important that can be
+By integrating the `run` script to execute Ruff,
-done from a shell environment can also be done right in PyCharm.
+most everything important that can be done from a shell environment can also be
+done right in PyCharm.

 PyCharm offers a good developer experience.
 However, the underlying configuration
 on disk mixes together project policy (i.e. preferences about which test runner to